adriennemadarang/Text-Editor/README.md

 # Text-Editor

 ## Description
-This is a text editor where the user can create notes with or without an internet connection. https://warm-island-32928-cb3c5262d6db.herokuapp.com/
+This is a text editor where the user can create notes with or without an internet connection. <br>
+https://warm-island-32928-cb3c5262d6db.herokuapp.com/

 ## User Story